newky2k/DSoft.Maui.Controls/README.md

-# DSoft.MAUI.Controls
+# DSoft.Maui.Controls

+Controls and Views for .NET MAUI

+Features:

+- Color Picker and Color Wheel Views
+- Gradient Frame
+- BubbleView(for notification counts)
+- SimpleRadialGuageView

-This packages currently just contains `PanPinchContainer` based on `PanPinchContainer` by [CodingOctocat](https://github.com/CodingOctocat/MauiPanPinchContainer), but more items will be added as I migrate over my Xamarin controls and extensions
+This packages also just contains `PanPinchContainer` based on `PanPinchContainer` by [CodingOctocat](https://github.com/CodingOctocat/MauiPanPinchContainer)

 Both views are 100% MAUI and do not rely on platform implementations.